SerNet/verinice-veo-history/README.md

 The Kotlin lint configuration does not allow wildcard imports.
 Spotless cannot fix wildcard imports automatically, so you should setup your IDE to avoid them.

+## Database migrations
+Veo-history uses [flyway](https://github.com/flyway/flyway/) for DB migrations.
+It runs kotlin migration scripts from [org.veo.history.migrations](src/main/kotlin/org/veo/history/migrations) when starting the service / spring test environment before JPA is initialized.

+### Creating a migration
+1. Modify DB model code (JPA entity classes).
+2. `./gradlew bootRun`.
+The service might complain that the DB doesn't match the model but will silently generate the update DDL in `schema.local.sql`.
+3. Copy SQL from `schema.local.sql`.
+4. Create a new migration script (e.g. `src/main/kotlin/org/veo/history/migrations/V3__add_fancy_new_columns.kt`) and let it execute the SQL you copied (see existing migration scripts).
+5. Append a semicolon to every SQL command
+6. Add some DML to your migration if necessary.